TV Tropes is 149% Funded

 - Arbitrary Gun Power: The only time when Instant Death Bullet occurs is when you make a Critical Hit with Headshots

-- Awesome, but Impractical: The Achtung Machine gun is among the most powerful weapon in the game, capable of shredding most enemies with a single burst.
-However, each burst consumes 10 rounds of 14mm AP, which cannot be bought from merchants, and you can only find around 500 of those in the entire game if you look at all nooks and crannies.
+- Awesome but Impractical: The Achtung Machine gun is among the most powerful weapon in the game, capable of shredding most enemies with a single burst.
+The downsides is that each burst consumes 10 rounds of 14mm AP, which cannot be bought from merchants, and you can only find around 500 of those in the entire game if you look at all nooks and crannies.
+In the final area, many enemies carry it and you can find ammo more easily.
+However, at that point you've had access to Imperial Weapon, which is more accurate and has better damage output than anything else on the planet.

 - Avengers Assemble: You have to find the remaining three team mates before continuing with the main mission.